pixelrip/flappy/docs/devlog.md

 ### Day 9: 2025-10-16

-- Time: 45m @ City
+- Time: 3hrs
-- Pomodoros: x x x _ - _ _ _ _
-- Working on translating the Papers Please theme into PICO-8; triplets causing a bit of a headache?
+- Working on translating the Papers Please theme into PICO-8
--
+- Working with triplets in PICO-8 is not fun!
+- Completed sequencing of bass and lead
+- WIP: Experiment with some instruments, integrate into title scene

 ### Day 8: 2025-10-15